 - Deep decay

 - Chronic teeth grinding

 Dr. Trung Phan will take x-rays and perform additional tests to determine if root canal treatment can save your tooth.

 Most patients first realize that something is wrong when pain develops.
 A toothache often begins as sensitivity to heat or cold and can progress rapidly into throbbing pain that makes it difficult to concentrate or sleep.

 - A bad taste in the mouth

-If you have any of these symptoms, we encourage you to call our Des Moines dental office as soon as possible for a root canal evaluation.
+If you have any of these symptoms, we encourage you to call our Urbandale dental office as soon as possible for a root canal evaluation.